dansmyers/ComputerOrganizationAndArchitecture/Notes/02a-Bits_and_Bytes.md

   These units never really caught on with most of the industry&mdash;partly because "kibibyte" is just a ridiculously twee thing to say&mdash;but you'll see them from time to time on StackOverflow and other Internet resources.

   3. *The capitalist system is lying to you*.
-Storage manufactuers have long used the standard 1000-based SI units to size their products.
-A "1 TB" hard disk might be designed to hold 1 trillion bytes, which is about 10% less than 2^40.
+Storage manufactuers have long labeled their products using the standard 1000-based SI units.
+A disk labeled and sold as "1 TB" might hold 1 trillion bytes, but that's about 10% less than 2^40.
+Marketing!

   This interaction of marketing terms and technical device sizing can get quite convoluted.
 For example, the old 1.44 MB floppy disks held neither 1.44 * 2^20 bytes nor 1.44 million bytes.
 Their actual storage capacity was 1.44 thousand KB, that is, 1440 * 2^10